NABE Hall of Fame

 In 1993, the Board of Directors of NABE established the David L. Williams Award for exceptional service to the National Association for Business Economics in honor of retiring Executive Secretary-Treasurer David L. Williams.
 The award is to be made from time to time, upon recommendation by the Executive Committee with the majority approval of the Board of Directors, and only to the most deserving contributors to the building and development of the Association.

-NEW!
 The Daniel Meckstroth Award for Excellence in Manufacturing Research

 Given in partnership with the Manufacturers Alliance for Productivity and Innovation (MAPI), the Daniel Meckstroth Award for Excellence in Manufacturing Research honors the contributions of Dr. Daniel Meckstroth, who served as MAPI's lead economist from 1991-2016, by recognizing the author(s) of original research that provides the greatest insights and value to promoting or improving the competitiveness of American manufacturing.
 The award is presented annually at the NABE Economic Policy Conference.
 More